There is an unspoken lie that success lies in perfection. That rock bottom is unacceptable. That having questions about the Lord portrays weakness.

 For some reason, we’ve bought into this idea that if you walk with Christ your life will be perfect.
 That if you struggle or have questions after receiving Christ, you’re a horrible Christian.

 Wrecked is a place for masks to be taken off.
-Real life stories of brokenness are told.
+Here, we tell real life stories of brokenness.

 Stories of those who feel like they just aren’t in control of life anymore.

 Pain.
 Oppression.
 Overwhelming confusion.
 Heavy sins.
 Abuse.
 Redemption.
 Death.
 Loneliness.
 Depression.
 Joy.
 Orphaned hearts.
 Anger towards the Lord.
 Questions.
 Nothing is held back.

 Real life things, and real life people.